When it comes to publishing blogs, web pages and articles from your content marketing strategy, you want to ensure you have the best quality images.

 Tune in each week to witness their photographer of the week with 10 highlighted photos posted on their social networks and website.

 Life of Pix has a community of photographers with an eye for detail.
-The website also benefits from a free video section and their free images are certainly some of the most eye-catching.
+The website also benefits from a free video section and its free images are certainly some of the most eye-catching.

 Splitshire was created with the simple aim of giving life to photographs that would have gone into oblivion without any utility.
 The website promotes its audience to grab images and get creative.